-5 Things Only On Again/Off Again Introverts Will Understand
+5 Things Only Sometimes Introverts Understand

 People talk a lot about personality types, trying to figure out if they are introverts, extroverts, or (to use a term that’s gaining popularity) ambiverts.
 In very general terms, introverts gain energy from moving inward, extroverts gain energy projecting outward, and ambiverts fall somewhere in the middle.
 It’s always tempting to define ourselves and others in concrete ways (after all, life would be a lot simpler if we all fit in a set of predefined psychological formulas), but when faced with these categories, I find myself wanting to describe myself with an unwieldy title like “an ambivert tipped slightly toward the introvert side of the scale but who swings toward extroversion sometimes.”
 Abbreviation: “ATSTTISOTSBWSTES.”
 It’s a mouthful, I’ll grant you.